The Swirling Eddies are hatched

 Sept.
 22-Nov.
 19, 1988

-(Randy Stonehill, Tim Chandler, Phil Keaggy and David Raven)
+(Randy Stonehill, Tim Chandler, Phil Keaggy and Dennis Holt, who also played drums for part of the tour)

 - Tim Chandler and David Raven Tour with Phil Keaggy and Randy Stonehill.